isomerpages/moe-serangoonsec/_academic-programmes/Mathematics.md

 <hr>

 #### Our Curriculum
-###### Key Objectives
+##### Key Objectives
 * Enable students to acquire mathematical concepts and skills

-*   Develop cognitive and meta cognitive skills (Processes, self-directed learning)
+* Develop cognitive and metacognitive skills (Processes, self-directed learning)

-*   Develop positive attitudes towards Mathematics (confidence, interest, appreciation, perseverance)
+* Develop positive attitudes towards Mathematics (confidence, interest, appreciation, perseverance, beliefs)

-###### Learning Experience
+#### Learning Experience
 The department places a strong emphasis on how students learn.
-We believe in providing Learning Experiences in Mathematics through
+We believe in providing Learning Experiences in Mathematics through:

 * Inductive approach in discovering mathematical concepts and skills

-*   Use of ICT to facilitate the learning of concepts and skills
+* e-Pedagogy

-*   Relating Mathematics to the real world context
+* Relating Mathematics to the real-world context

 * Learning of Mathematics in a fun way

 <hr>

 #### Our Support for Students Learning Mathematics